chm0x/Python/Data Analysy/Project1/README.md

-# Project 1 : Movie Analysist
+# Project 1 : Movie Analysis

 Summary: Find a correlation inside in the movie info.